OctopusDeploy/People/Security-Operations/L1-Junior-Security-Analyst.md

 <summary>Examples</summary>

 - I shared a demo of my work in a weekly show-and-tell session.
-- I applied a pattern I learned from training and I asked a senior analyst on my team to review it for me to ensure I applied it correctly.
+- I applied a pattern I learned from training, and I asked a senior analyst on my team to review it to ensure I applied it correctly.
 - I shadowed a senior analyst during an incident to become more familiar with our Security Incident Response Plan (SIRP).

 </details>